-- To apply the basic concepts in combinatorial graph theory in science, business and industry. - To apply graph theoretical algorithms to solve problems in daily life. - Methods to solve system of equations. - Apply numerical methods for solving mathematical problems that arise in Science and Engineering
+- CO 1: Apply the basic concepts in combinatorial graph theory in science, business and industry. - CO 2: Apply graph theoretical algorithms to solve problems in daily life. - CO 3: Illustrate the methods to solve system of equations. - CO 4: Apply numerical methods for solving mathematical problems that arise in Science and Engineering